First COVID-19 vaccine tested in US poised for final testing

 “This is an essential building block that is needed to move forward with the trials that could actually determine whether the vaccine does protect against infection,” said Dr. Lisa Jackson of the Kaiser Permanente Washington Research Institute in Seattle, who led the study.

-There’s no guarantee but the government hopes to have results around the end of the year -- record-setting speed for developing a vaccine0
+There’s no guarantee but the government hopes to have results around the end of the year -- record-setting speed for developing a vaccine.

 The vaccine requires two doses, a month apart.